The Path to Epilepsy Surgery

 The surgeon will explain the exact procedure in detail, the likelihood that the surgery will work and outline any potential side effects.
 Most patients have a general anesthetic for the procedure, however, some patients need to be wakened during surgery to test brain function.

 On the eventual day of surgery, patients are often nervous.
 After months of preparation, the actual surgery may last for only a few hours and the hospital stay only a few days, after which patients can go home, hopefully, seizure free!

 You will be transferred to the Neurosurgery Ward where you will be in a special observation unit for one to two days before being moved to a regular hospital room.
 You will probably feel unwell after the operation with headache, nausea, and tiredness.

 This usually disappears after two to three days and most patients feel well apart from mild fatigue when they are discharged within a week after surgery.
 Most patients return to full activity, including work, within one month of surgery.
-Your medication will probably be reduced before you are discharged but you will remain on at least one antiepileptic drug for up to a year or more after surgery
+Your medication regime will remain unchanged post discharge until the results of the surgery are evident.

 How will the surgery affect my epilepsy?

 The best result of surgery is to be seizure free.
 This occurs in 3 out of 4 patients after temporal lobectomy and is less likely after other types of surgery.
 Some patients benefit from a reduction in seizures and antiepileptic medication but continue to have occasional seizures.
 You should be prepared for the possibility that you may not be helped by surgery.
 About 10% of people fail to gain any improvement at all.